- Police Department

-Support Services is broken into three divisions: Corrections, Communications, and Animal Control/Animal Shelter and is led by Lieutenant Reginald Ardis.
+Support Services is broken into four units: Corrections, Warrants, Communications and Animal Control/Animal Shelter.

 Property Drop-off for Inmates